 Factom Inc. is a C-corp based in Austin, Texas, that offers “blockchain as a service” type products to enterprise level clients and governments, while the Factom Foundation is a non-profit based in the United Kingdom that maintains the open source codebase and network.
 The project started in 2014—it was originally called Notary Chains—and the first version of Factom was launched in early 2015.
 Factom conducted a token sale for one of their two native currencies, Factoids, which began on March 31st, 2015 and successfully raised 2,278 BTC, valued at the time at at $540,000.
 The company went on to raise $1.1 Million as part of an equity crowdsale launched on the BnkToTheFuture online investment platform, and later raised a $4.2 Million Series A in October 2016 led by venture capitalist Tim Draper.
 This series A was later extended and $8 Million was successfully raised in early 2017.
 Factom is a member of the Linux Foundation’s Hyperledger project.

 Factom’s founder and current CEO Paul Snow has a long history in technical and corporate leadership positions.
 Active among the bitcoin community, Paul founded the Texas Bitcoin Conference in 2013, and has been known to respond directly to questions on the Factom Reddit channel.
 In late 2017, Factom brought on CMO Jay Smith, who has 25 years of experience designing and building systems in financial services firms.
 Jason Nadeau, originally brought in to lead Factom’s mortgage strategy has since departed for a role at Fidelity National Financial, though he still serves as executive advisor at Factom.
-Other leadership includes Laurie Pyle as COO, Brian Deery as Chief Scientist, Andrew Yashchuk as VP of Product Development, and Abhi Dobhal as VP of Strategic Partnerships.
+Other leadership includes Laurie Pyle as COO, Brian Deery as Chief Scientist, and Abhi Dobhal as VP of Strategic Partnerships.

 Factom intends to be a data layer that can overcome the Bitcoin blockchain’s current constraints of speed, cost, and bloat, making good on its potential for ‘immutable record keeping.’
 To the extent it succeeds, Factom is positioned to support a variety of use cases that include tracking mortgage or medical records while enabling multiple parties to access them according to prespecified permissions, managing land title ownership, empowering voting systems, or even securing the human genome.
 Factom is targeting industry niches that rely heavily on paper documentation, as their primary method for recording data, where multiple parties inefficiently pass paperwork back and forth collecting signatures, verification, edits, and addendums.
 By leveraging cryptography, Merkle trees and the bitcoin blockchain itself, Factom intends to bring efficiency, speed, security and increased auditability to workflows made archaic by blockchain technology.